 - Pull both ends of the leader line, one at a time to fully tighten and secure the Albright knot

 Some of these knots are more difficult than others and it’s recommended that you practice each one before you attempt them while fishing.
-It’s best to start out with a moderately-thin rope, which will allow you to get a better visual understanding of exactly where each strand and loop needs to go and where you should tighten the knot.
+It’s best to start with a moderately-thin rope, which will allow you to get a better visual understanding of exactly where each strand and loop needs to go and where you should tighten the knot.

-These 7 types of fishing knots are some of the most useful for anglers and learning how to use them will greatly improve your overall fishing skills.
+These 7 types of fishing knots are some of the most useful for anglers and learning how to use them will greatly improve your fishing skills.